software-mansion/react-native-reanimated/docs/docs/fundamentals/events.md

 Reanimated integrates tightly with the [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/) package for the ability to define performant gesture-based interactions.
 We explain the library's APIs whenever we use bits of it in our examples, however, if you'd like to learn more about the gesture-handler outside of the context of reanimated, please visit the documentation website [here](https://docs.swmansion.com/react-native-gesture-handler/).

-For Android devices, be sure to wrap your app entry point with `<GestureHandlerRootView>` component from `react-native-gesture-handler` library to capture events properly.
+For Android OS, be sure to wrap your app entry point with `<GestureHandlerRootView>` component from `react-native-gesture-handler` library to capture events properly.

 ```js
 import { GestureHandlerRootView } from 'react-native-gesture-handler';